Increase Decision-Making Momentum Through Data — with 5 Analyses to Try.

 - “Intuition” based decision

-- Lack of trust between leadership and their team
+- Lack of trust between leadership, project management and their team

 Hiten up-leveled his emotional intelligence the hard way, but you don’t have to follow his path.
 Having the right analyses on-hand can have you make better judgment calls before problems have a chance to unfold.